-When cutting involves synchronized coordinated movement of the X, Y and Z axes, 3-axis milling is used.
-While it is still used in some milling facilities today, it is less advanced than other commercially available milling techniques.
+When cutting involves synchronized coordinated movement of the X, Y, and Z axes, 3-axis milling is used.

 Machined Parts with 4-Axis Machining

-This method is one of the most popular milling techniques, because it’s more advanced and versatile than 3-axis milling but less costly than 5-axis machining.
-There are two options: four-axis simultaneous interpolation or four-axis positioning, in which the fourth axis will reposition the part between three-axis operations but does not shift during the machining.
+This method is one of the most popular milling techniques because it’s more advanced and versatile than 3-axis milling but less costly than 5-axis machining.
+There are two options: four-axis simultaneous interpolation or four-axis positioning.
+The fourth axis will reposition the part between three-axis operations but does not shift during the machining.

 Machined Parts with 5-Axis Machining

-A CNC machine can rotate a tool on five axes with this machine, which uses two additional rotary axis movements.
-The tool can travel along the X, Y and Z axes, as well as rotate on the A and B axes, enabling the machine to reach a workpiece from either direction.
+5-Axis Machining rotates a tool along the X, Y, and Z axes and the A and B axes, allowing the machine to reach a workpiece from either direction.

 Machined Parts with 9-Axis Machining

 The 9-axis CNC machine combines lathe and 5-axis machining.
-The component can be turned and multi-axis milled in one setup thanks to its nine usable axes.
+The component can be turned, and multi-axis milled in one setup thanks to its nine usable axes.
 The removal of manual loading and secondary fixtures is the most significant advantage of this machine.
-9-axis CNC mill turns can complete a part from start to finish with ease.
+A 9-axis CNC mill can quickly complete a part from start to finish.

 Machined Parts with Horizontal Machining